 As can be seen in diagram of a cam profile below, the cam is designed so that the face of the rocker arm initially contacts the shallower part of the cam.
 This is intended to smooth the acceleration of the part, allowing any play in the cam and valve mechanism to be gradually taken up and reducing the impact.
 When the valve clearance is too large this part of the ramp is bypassed and instead the follower contacts the harsher part of the ramp and is accelerated more aggressively.
-The extra momentum gained causes the tappet to strike the valve, a bit like a hammer hitting a nail:
+The extra momentum gained causes the tappet to strike the valve, a bit like a hammer hitting a nail, and this results in the clattering noise that can be heard when the clearance gap is wrong.

 … and gaps too small

 What happens when valve gaps are set too tight?
 In extreme cases the tappets can be over tightened to the extent that the valves are kept open all the time and never properly seal the cylinder.

 Problems can still occur when the gap is sufficient to allow the valves to close properly but are tighter than the amount specified by the manufacturer.
 This is because the contact between the valve and valve seat is what allows heat from the valves to transfer to the air-cooled cylinder head:

 A too narrow gap causes the valves to open sooner and close later, meaning they are in contact with the head for a shorter period and this reduces the time for heat dissipation.
 If the valves get too hot they can ‘burn’.

 This tends to happen on the exhaust valve which, unlike the intake, is not cooled by air drawn from the carburettor, and therefore gets correspondingly hotter.